Rev. Phyllis Byrd

-Phyllis will next be in the USA July 2013 - July 2014.
+Phyllis is currently in the U.S. until July 2014.
 Email her to extend an invitation to visit your congregation or organization.

 About Phyllis Byrd's ministry

 Phyllis Byrd came under appointment as a mission co-worker with the PC(USA) in 1990.
 She is currently serving under a joint appointment with the Common Global Ministries Board, a joint witness of the Disciples of Christ and the United Church of Christ.
 The UCC/Disciples is the “lead partner.”
 Since 1997 Phyllis has been working with the Presbyterian Church of East Africa (PCEA), assigned to the parish ministry at St. Andrews, a 4,000-member congregation in Nairobi.

 Download a prayer card that lifts up Phyllis' work in Kenya

 "Mission Worker With Many Roles"